vmware-tanzu/velero/design/velero-client-download-apiserver_design.md

 The Velero CLI will be updated to connect to the Velero extension apiserver to download data from the Velero server.

+Downside: if an aggregate API server 404 or unresponsive, [namespace could be stuck in deletion](https://github.com/kubernetes/kubernetes/issues/119662#issuecomment-1863523115)

 #### Approach 2: Adding Ingress to Velero

-Ingress will be added to a Velero server that will accept requests to download data from storage locations.
+Ingresses will be added per BSL to a Velero server that will accept requests to download data from those storage locations.

+Creating Ingress per BSL creation uncouple velero helm chart from defining ingress which should allow for multiple velero instances support.

 The current DownloadRequest CR status `downloadURL` will be updated to use the Ingress URL instead of the object store URL where available.